Netcracker/qubership-apihub-jest-chrome-in-docker-environment/README.md

 # qubership-apihub-jest-chrome-in-docker-environment
-This jest environment implementation provides ability to run Chrome browser in absolutely identical environments on different machines as on CI as well as user PC.
+This Jest environment implementation provides ability to run Chrome browser in absolutely identical environments on different machines as on CI as well as user PC.
 The main goal of this component is to run screenshot tests insensitive to OS, version of browser, etc.
 The suggested way is using the same docker image with preinstalled Chrome browser and >
 1. to use it to run testing pipelines on CI
 2. to use it to run Chrome browser under it on local PC.
 `Jest Chrome in Docker Environment` really simplifies it because all steps with interaction with Docker and Chrome are hidden.

 ## API